benjaminboruff/wireloading/README.md

 I am using both Chrome and Firefox (latest) on linux, running laravel 8.62.0, php 8.0.11 in Homestead 11.4.0, with livewire 2.6.7.

+So setup, copy the example .env file and add your DB stuff.
+Then migrate with seed (this gives you 250 transactions from the factory).
+Then go to your site's `dashboard` route, and quickly type in a bunch of gibberish.
+You should get `No transactions...` in the table.

+Then type some
+additional characters and look at your browser's networking tab in the dev tools.
+You should see a barrage of `syncInput` requests.